Oxalyl chloride: Synthesis of acyl chlorides

-Formylation of arenes
+Addition of carboxylic acid groups to arenes

 Oxalyl chloride reacts with aromatic compounds in the presence of aluminium chloride to give the corresponding acyl chloride in a process known as a Friedel-Crafts acylation.
 The resulting acyl chloride can be hydrolysed to form the corresponding carboxylic acid.

 Preparation of oxalate diesters

 Like other acyl chlorides, oxalyl chloride reacts with alcohols to give esters:

 Typically, such reactions are conducted in the presence of a base such as pyridine.
 The diester derived from phenol, phenyl oxalate ester, is Cyalume, the active ingredient in glow sticks.

+A similar reaction occurs with amines to give substituted oxalamides: